scipp/scipp/doc/type-erased-prototype.md

 - Basic processing-history mechanism for `Dataset` based on a zero-dimensional `Variable` is tested.
   It is currently not clear whether having the history as a `Variable` is the best choice, apart from being able to use existing methods for insertion, etc.
   - Main problem: How do we handle operations involving objects that do not have a history, e.g., `Dataset::insert(Variable var)` --- unless we serialize the content of `var` we will not be able to reproduce the resulting `Dataset`.
+  - Can we use a `dask` graph as history?

 ### To do